On this page you can read the latest testimonials of staff who have used the Keeping Well NWL service.

 Jo Green, CNWL Specialist Speech and Language Therapist reached out to the north west London Keeping Well Service, when she was feeling overwhelmed and anxious due to upcoming workplace changes.

 During the summer, Jo contacted one the service’s therapists after attending a wellbeing webinar.
 Within 24 hours she was registered and offered an appointment.

 Jo said: “Once I made contact with the team and spoke with someone, it was so quick and seamless, I was very impressed with how fast someone came back to me, they really cared.”

-Massimo Pamitsch, Cognitive Behavioural Psychotherapist for the Ealing Talking Therapies Service shared his experience using the Keeping Well Service, watch and listen to his story.
+Massimo Pamitsch, Cognitive Behavioural Psychotherapist for the Ealing Talking Therapies Service shared his experience using the Keeping Well Service.

 He said: “Lockdown added a different level of stress to my life.
 I felt my life had become just work and I felt trapped.
 All my hobbies were taken away I didn't have any possibility of seeing the people I love other than remotely.

 I was starting to get a sense, of what was coming, you know, the signs start to be familiar not really feeling like getting up in the morning, feeling overwhelmed by the workload.”